Newark Public Library

-The Newark Public Library (NPL) is a public library system in Newark, New Jersey.
+The Newark Public Library (NPL) is a public library system in Newark, New Jersey, United States.
 The library system offers numerous programs and events to its diverse population.
 With seven different branches, the Newark Public Library serves as a Statewide Reference Center.
-The Newark Public Library is the public library system for the city of Newark, Essex County, New Jersey, United States.
-The library system boasts a collection of art and literature, art and history exhibits, a variety of programs for all ages.
-The library is home to author Philip Roth's collections.
+The Newark Public Library is the public library system for the city of Newark, Essex County, New Jersey.
+The library system has a collection of art and literature, art and history exhibits, a variety of programs for all ages.
+It is home to author Philip Roth's collections.